OpenDataClub/OpenDataClub/README.md

 ``

 This way you can debug from EclipseIDE with Debug --> Remote Java Application, Standard (Socket attach), port: 4000, and files will be automatically recompiled.

+### Troubleshooting

+[It looks like sbteclipse can't generate relative paths at .classpath](https://github.com/typesafehub/sbteclipse/issues/164), so we can't share it.
+It's removed at `.gitignore`, so you might want to run `eclipse` inside activator console in order to generate a fresh .classpath.